 In 2011, PUSPADI Bali partnered with the United Cerebral Palsy Wheels for Humanity (UCP WFH) to develop the first adaptive wheelchair program in Bali.

-We provide five different types of wheelchairs (including Standard, Expression, Roughrider, Motivation Active Folding and Rough Terrain ones) because we understand people with disabilities live in remote, treacherous, or inaccessible and urban parts of Bali and East Indonesia.
+We provide five different types of wheelchairs (including Standard, Expression, Roughrider, Motivation Active Folding and Rough Terrain ones) because we understand people with disabilities live in remote, treacherous, or inaccessible as well as urban parts of Bali and East Indonesia.

 Since our partnership with UCPWH began, people with disabilities in Bali and East Indonesia now have their own appropriately fitted wheelchair.

-They can move about their homes, be independent, social, work, and study, and have greater interaction in their communities.
+They can move about their homes, be independent, work, study and have greater interaction in their communities.